 I specialize in working with adolescents and adults dealing with anxiety disorders including generalized anxiety disorder, panic disorder, social anxiety disorder, specific phobias, obsessive-compulsive disorder and related disorders.
-Sometimes people experience a period of anxiety due to life transitions such as college, marriage, parenthood or you may be experiencing anxiety due to relationship issues or family conflict.

 We will work together on present issues, using cognitive behavioral therapy (CBT), a form of psychotherapy that has been found effective in treating anxiety and related disorders.
 I am also trained in providing exposure and response prevention therapy (EX/RP) for obsessive-compulsive disorder and related disorders.

 Cognitive behavioral therapy is a method of treatment in which the therapist works collaboratively with the client to help challenge thoughts and as a result change behavior in a way that will result in improved mental health.
 It is a present-focused, active treatment that is designed to teach the client skills and techniques that can be used during and after active treatment to maintain improved mental health and a higher level of overall functioning.